-More specifically, in~\cite{FGK} we describe all Drinfeld orbifold algebras where the linear parts of the maps recording commutator relations are supported only on or only off the identity in $S_n$, and show that there are no such maps with linear part supported both on and off the identity.
-For the two doubled representations of $S_n$ considered here we describe all degree-one families of Drinfeld orbifold algebras whose maps have linear part supported only on or only off the identity (Theorems~\ref{Lieorbifold}-\ref{permexamples}).
-For the case of maps with linear part supported both on and off the identity we provide a family of examples involving the doubled permutation representation (Theorem~\ref{thm:DOAMapsCombined}) and observe there are no corresponding such maps for the doubled standard representation (Remark~\ref{NoExtensionsOfExamples}).

-We summarize our main results. \begin{theorem*}[A] For the symmetric group $S_n$ ($n\geq 4)$ acting on $V \cong \CC^{2n}$ by the doubled permutation representation, there is \begin{enumerate} \item a $17$-parameter family of Lie orbifold algebras described by $20$ homogeneous quadratic equations, and \item a seven-parameter family of Drinfeld orbifold algebras described in terms of parameter maps with linear part supported only off the identity that are controlled by four homogeneous quadratic equations in six of the parameters. \end{enumerate} These are the only degree-one deformations of the skew group algebra for $S_n$ acting by the doubled permutation representation whose parameter maps have linear part supported only on or only off the identity. \end{theorem*} See Theorems~\ref{thm:LOAMapsDoubledPerm} and~\ref{thm:DOAMapsDoubledPerm} for more details about the maps, Theorems~\ref{Lieorbifold}-\ref{permexamples} for the resulting quotient algebras, and Table~\ref{SummaryDOAMapsDoubledPerm} in Section~\ref{DoubledReps} for a summary.
+More specifically, in~\cite{FGK} we describe all Drinfeld orbifold algebras where the linear parts of~the maps recording commutator relations are supported only on or only off the identity in~$S_n$, and show there are no such maps with linear part supported both on and off the identity.
+For~the two doubled representations of $S_n$ considered here we describe all degree-one families of~Drinfeld orbifold algebras whose maps have linear part supported only on or only off the identity (Theorems~\ref{Lieorbifold} and~\ref{permexamples}).
+For~maps with linear part supported both on and off the identity we provide a family of examples involving $W^*\oplus W$ (Theorem~\ref{thm:DOAMapsCombined}) and observe there are no corresponding such maps for the doubled standard representation $\mathfrak{h}^*\oplus \mathfrak{h}$ (Remark~\ref{NoExtensionsOfExamples}).
+We~summarize our main results. \begin{Theorem} For the symmetric group $S_n$ ($n\geq 3)$ acting on $V \cong \mathbb{C}^{2n}$ by the doubled permutation representation, there is \begin{enumerate}\itemsep=0pt \item[$(1)$] a $17$-parameter family of Lie orbifold algebras described by $22$ homogeneous quadratic equations, and \item[$(2)$] a seven-parameter family of~Drinfeld orbifold algebras described in terms of parameter maps with linear part supported only off the identity that are controlled by four homogeneous quadratic equations in six of the parameters. \end{enumerate} These are the only degree-one deformations of the skew group algebra for $S_n$ acting by the doubled permutation representation whose parameter maps have linear part supported only on or only off the identity. \end{Theorem} See Theorems~\ref{thm:LOAMapsDoubledPerm} and~\ref{thm:DOAMapsDoubledPerm} for more details about the maps, Theorems~\ref{Lieorbifold} and~\ref{permexamples} for the resulting quotient algebras, and Table~\ref{SummaryDOAMapsDoubledPerm} in~Section~\ref{AlgsDoubledPermRep} for a summary.

-\begin{theorem*}[B] For the symmetric group $S_n$ ($n\geq 4)$ acting on $V \cong \CC^{2n-2}$ by the doubled standard representation, there are no degree-one Lie orbifold algebras, but there is a three-parameter family of Drinfeld orbifold algebras described by parameter maps with linear part supported only off the identity.
+\begin{Theorem} For the symmetric group $S_n$ $(n\geq 3)$ acting on $V \cong \mathbb{C}^{2n-2}$ by the doubled standard representation, there are no degree-one Lie orbifold algebras, but there is a three-parameter family of~Drinfeld orbifold algebras described by parameter maps with linear part supported only off the identity.